Did you know Colombia has deserts within its borders?

 How to get to Tatacoa Desert

 Are you looking at how to get to the Tatacoa desert?
-I traveled from Medellín by land, and it took around 12 hours via bus.
+I traveled with a small group from Medellín in Antioquía, and it took around 12 hours via bus.

 Before arriving at the desert itself, we stopped in a small pueblo to grab snacks and stretch our legs after the long haul from Medellin.